Updated 02/01/2021 | Reviewed by: Andrea Hipolito, R.N. and Kiley Griffin, R.N.

 Teamwork and working with others

 Relying on your team is critical in any hospital or health facility.
-Employers want to know that you are a team player and that you can work well with others, even in stressful situations.
+Employers want to know that you are a team player and work well with others, even in stressful situations

 As you think about responses to these questions, keep in mind that you should not speak poorly about others.
 Choose your words carefully, and focus on explaining what you did well without putting others down.